-Sara Corcoran, Founding Publisher of the National Courts Monitor & California Courts Monitor
+Sara Corcoran is correspondent, contributing editor, and founding publisher of the National Courts Monitor & California Courts Monitor

 Contributing Editor, Los Angeles, Henry Scott: Henry “Hank” Scott is a former vice president of new media for The New York Times.
 He actually took the Times online for the first time in 1994 and left the nation’s paper of record to launch a media consulting firm.
 Among his credits is the turn-around of Out Magazine and the launch of a 330,000 circulation daily newspaper in New York.
 He currently publishes the West Hollywood community website WEHOville, which is a CCM media partner.